Nikkormat / Nikomat

 Design and use

-This camera was intended to compete with cameras such as the Pentax.
 ‘Costing roughly the same as a comparable Pentax, each successive Nikkormat model was unarguably heavier, tougher, and a more ‘professional’ feeling camera than the Pentax’ (Matanle, 1996).

 Style